bdb112/pyfusion/README.rst

 Update:
+Version 0.65 has Langmuir processsing separated into two objects (see data/process_swept_Langmuir), optimised and saved as dictionary of array (DA) files, with a built in mask of dubious data.

 Version 0.64 beta has improved processing of clipped, swept Langmuir probe data, Next version will have multi-channel data extraction system using pyfusion 'Dictionary of Arrays'.